Cast Out the Pesky The Weekly: Maintaining Britain's Standards

 The BRITON'S SCIENCE has shewn that The Weekly, the magazine which strives to maintain Britain's standards, has topped* one million readers since 1871.

-"Are you quite sure you don't mean theweekly.com?" said MR MILLINGTON of this mathematically inevitable achievement.
+"How did you find out my address?" said MR MILLINGTON of this mathematically inevitable achievement.

 * Though not, of course, in the sense of assassination.
 The Weekly has had cause to assassinate no more than two hundred readers.